- Possibly a guitar solo was cut from the track to shorten the running time of Side 3.

 “Some of the songs – I remember “Nobody Home” – came along when we well into the thing and [Roger had] gone off in a sulk the night before and come in the next day with something fantastic.”

 This is one of the deep album cuts which propels the narrative forward.
 It was never released as a single although it was included on the Pink Floyd Off The Wall – Special Radio Construction promo disc to radio stations at the time of the album’s release.
+A demo version was never released and it was not included on either of the Immersion box set’s two Wall In Progress discs nor was it released on the Building The Wall demo ROIO.

 In addition to some autobiographical references, the song is more of a pastiche of people Waters had known throughout his career.
 There are references to Syd Barrett, Richard Wright, and others throughout the song.